astrowonk/ncei_county_series_convert/README.md

 This code works on the [bulk NCEI climate division files](https://www.ncei.noaa.gov/pub/data/cirs/climdiv/) at the NCEI for **counties**.
 For an interactive way to view this data, try the [County Time Series page](https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/county/time-series).

+This is not a particularly hard script to write, but it was somewhat tedious so hopefully this saves someone some time.

 It should convert files in that link that have the filenames:

 ```